Gabrielle Solis: Season 8

 Gabrielle and Carlos deal with keeping the murder of her stepfather quiet, Carlos unable to be intimate due to his guilt.

-Gabrielle challenges the antagonistic PTA head at Juanita's school after a parking dispute only to accidentally hit the woman with her car.
-The woman gets revenge by making Gabrielle her replacement, warning her that being PTA head will drive Gabrielle crazy.
-The first meeting does not go well as Gabrielle is late due to a spa appointment and the other members berate her over putting her high-living lifestyle over her responsibilities.
-Assuming they're jealous, Gabrielle gives them massages and makeovers but they still refuse to help.
-They snap that Gabrielle has no idea how people like them live and her life is so perfect.
-However, when a drunken Carlos comes in, the PTA members realize that Gabrielle faces many struggles as well and she really isn't that different from them after all.
-They take over the luncheon project and allow Gabrielle to help her husband.
+Meanwhile, Gabrielle challenges the antagonistic PTA head at Juanita's school after a parking dispute only to accidentally hit the woman with her car.
+The woman gets revenge by making Gabrielle her replacement.
+She struggles with leading the PTA, as the members assume her life is "perfect" and she doesn't understand them.
+However, when a drunken Carlos comes in, the PTA members realize that Gabrielle faces many struggles as well and accept her.

 When Carlos gets drunk before work, Gabrielle attempts to cover for him but his boss figures it out.
-Rather than be upset, the man tells Carlos he understands, being a recovering alcoholic himself, and urges Carlos to get help.
-Carlos checks himself into a rehab center but vanishes the same night detective Chuck Vance is killed, making Gabrielle worry Carlos might have done it while drunk.
-When a guilty Susan checks in on Alejandro's family, his suspicious widow, Claudia, follows her, believing Susan is having an affair with her husband.
-Gabrielle is upset with Susan until she hears Susan's suspicion that Claudia's daughter, Marisa, was also molested.
-Gabrielle invites Claudia over, telling her the truth about Alejandro.
-Claudia refuses to believe it until Marisa finally confesses what the man did to her, Claudia distraught to have had her daughter hurt like that.
-She later comes to Gabrielle, thanking her for letting her see the truth.
-She spots the rug stained with Alejandro's blood that Gabrielle was having replaced and tells Gabrielle to get rid of it, clearly knowing what happened to Alejandro and willing to keep it quiet.
+He admits to being a recovering alcoholic himself and urges Carlos to get help, and Carlos checks himself into a rehab center.
+Susan tells Gabrielle that she discovered Alejandro's stepdaughter, Marisa, was also molested.
+Gabrielle invites Claudia, Marisa's mother, over and tells her the truth about Alejandro.

-When Carlos gets out of rehab, he surprises Gabrielle by having a new attitude of giving away money, not wanting to be so greedy anymore.
+When Carlos gets out of rehab, he surprises Gabrielle by having a new altruistic attitude, giving away money.
 Gabrielle is upset at first but at Mike's funeral, realizes it's better to let Carlos do what makes him happy.
-She tries to calm her nerves by shopping and ends up being offered a job as a "personal shopper."
-At first, Gabrielle is good with it but also has to pretend to be single to win over male shoppers.
-Carlos is upset with this and Gabrielle tells him she is doing what she wants and is enjoying it.
-When Bree is put on trial for killing Alejandro, both Carlos and Gabrielle want to tell the truth but Karen McCluskey (overhearing them talking about it) confesses on the stand to killing Alejandro herself.
-Gabrielle is eventually offered a promotion at her job with Carlos upset at first but coming to accept it.
+When Bree is put on trial for killing Alejandro, both Carlos and Gabrielle want to tell the truth, but Karen McCluskey confesses on the stand to killing Alejandro herself.

 In the final moments of the series, it's stated that Carlos helps Gabrielle start her own online shopper company, which earns her a show on the Home Shopping Network.
 They eventually move to a mansion in Los Angeles where "they argued happily ever after."